 It must be compelling and engaging for parents; visually attractive, uncluttered and easy to navigate - whether they are in the initial stages of research or have made their decision and want to fill in an enrolment form for their child or children.

 This is a channel that can promote your school 24/7, on any device and any location, so put your best foot forward.

 In this post, we run through best practices for creating a compelling and engaging website for your own school.
-We’ll also explore how to go beyond creating a passive, informational only website.
+We’ll also explore how to go beyond creating a passive, information only website.

 Start with your audience

 When you’re redesigning your website, start by holding interviews and running focus groups with parents and staff.
 Extend it to other audiences if possible, such as students and alumni.

 Beyond gathering insights for the website, it can help you create a new brand and creative strategy that better resonates with your audience than your current strategy.